Developing a Leadership Program in an IT Company: Best Practices

 Further development of the leadership program encouraged us to focus on a few important aspects:

-• Centralized efforts: Auriga has several geographically distributed engineering offices in Russia (Moscow, Nizhny Novgorod, Rostov-on-Don) and the European Union (Lithuania).
-The idea was to see the talent not by geography, business, or function, but rather as a whole.
-It makes a huge difference, because in this case, you can be sure that if the company’s best talent is needed in another location, a different project, or a new function, he/she will still be a great fit there.
+- Centralized efforts: Auriga has several geographically distributed engineering offices in Europe.
+The idea was to see the talent not by geography, business, or function but rather as a whole.
+It makes a huge difference because, in this case, you can be sure that if the company’s best talent is needed in another location, a different project, or a new function, he/she will still be a great fit there.

-A 2005 study by Hewitt Associates showed that in 100% of the top 20 companies for leadership development, CEOs actively participated in the leadership programs, against 65% of CEOs at other companies.
+A 2005 study by Hewitt Associates showed that CEOs actively participated in leadership programs in 100% of the top 20 companies for leadership development, against 65% of CEOs at other companies.

-• Focus on key processes: When you create a training program, there is a temptation to embrace the unembraceable.
+- Focus on key processes: When you create a training program, embracing the unembraceable is tempting.
 We decided to identify the key elements for our new leadership development program, and we realized that the best way is to start with the hiring practices, because when you hire great people, there are more likely to become great leaders.
-Now, soft skills and communication abilities are assessed at the interview stage and are considered to be among the key factors for making hiring decisions.
-This ensures that we have the right talent that we can groom to be the leaders we want them to be.
+Soft skills and communication abilities are now assessed at the interview stage and are considered to be among the key factors for hiring decisions.
+This ensures that we have the right talent to groom to be the leaders we want them to be.

-• Leadership development is a strategic priority: Many leadership development programs often fail to deliver desired results.
-Of course, that is something we did not want to happen, which is why this program was considered crucial to the company’s success and not just another item to tick off the to-do-list.
+- Leadership development is a strategic priority: Many programs fail to deliver desired results.
+Of course, that is something we did not want to happen, which is why this program was considered crucial to the company’s success and not just another item to tick off the to-do list.

-• Building leadership culture: We proposed to not only build leaders but to create a leadership culture across all Auriga locations.
-The soft skills and communication skills development training that we offer to all employees is aimed at improving these competencies and ensuring that every employee can speak up, make decisions, and take responsibility when required.
+- Building leadership culture: We proposed to build leaders and create a leadership culture across all Auriga locations.
+The soft skills and communication skills development training that we offer to all employees aims to improve these competencies and ensure that every employee can speak up, make decisions, and take responsibility when required.

 Lessons Learned

 Many leadership development programs fail.
 That is a given.
 If you Google “why leadership programs fail,” you will get over 26 million search results.
 Considering this, you would want to do it right the first time.
-It helps if you get your priorities straight and let your employees know that.
+It helps to get your priorities straight and inform your employees.

 It might be incredibly tough and sometimes—as many people think—next to impossible to explain to software engineers the importance of soft skills and communication abilities that build a foundation for leadership.
 Employees should have a clear idea of why they need them, and this is only possible if existing leaders convey this message through the proper channels and in a clear-cut and easy-to-understand way.

-The biggest challenge here is to create a leadership program that will enable your employees to apply what they learn to real-life scenarios.
+The biggest challenge is creating a leadership program enabling your employees to apply what they learn to real-life scenarios.

-Probably one of the best articles on the topic of major differences between training and development has been published on Forbes.
-In a nutshell, the idea is that training is finite, while development is infinite, and to groom innovative, critical thinkers able to make the right decisions, you need to focus on development rather than training.
+Forbes published probably one of the best articles on the major differences between training and development.
+In a nutshell, the idea is that training is finite, while development is infinite, and to groom innovative, critical thinkers who can make the right decisions, you need to focus on development rather than training.

-The structure of the training/development course usually suggests that there are books to read, tests to take, etc. However, when creating our leadership development course, we learned that it should rather focus on creating situations in which people are forced to grow, to challenge their views, mental models, assumptions, and get prepared for situations that they do not deal with on a regular basis.
+The training/development course structure usually suggests that there are books to read, tests to take, etc. However, when creating our leadership development course, we learned that it should rather focus on creating situations in which people are forced to grow, challenge their views, mental models, and assumptions, and prepare for situations that they do not deal with on a regular basis.

 Ongoing results of Auriga’s leadership development program

-• Employee performance increased 35%, and the level of productivity and motivation is expected to grow by another 20% by the end of 2014.
+- Employee performance increased by 35%, and productivity and motivation are expected to grow by another 20% by the end of 2014.

 Vyacheslav Vanyulin, Auriga’s General Manager, says,